 The webinar will be anchored by two deacons who are members of GEMN’s Board of Directors:

-• The Rev. Canon Robin Newman is deacon at St. Luke’s Episcopal Church, Bronx, New York, and honorary canon in the Diocese of Central Tanganyika, Tanzania.
-She is a member of the Global Mission Commission of the Diocese of New York and is the Global Mission Advocate for the diocese.
+The Rev. Canon Robin Newman is deacon at St. Francis Episcopal Church, Great Falls, Virginia, and GEMN’s vice president.
+Nancy’s congregation has a long-term relationship with the Diocese of Ezo in South Sudan and Diocese of Salisbury’s Sherborne Deanery Ezo Link Team.
+She was active in the relationships between her previous parishes and the Diocese of Liberia and the Diocese of Central Tanganyika.
+She is a member of the Diocese of Virginia Global Mission Advocate team.
 View Robin being interviewed in August about her diaconal ministry by New York Bishop Matt Heyd: link.

-• The Rev. Dr. Nancy D. Searby is deacon at St. Francis Episcopal Church, Great Falls, Virginia, and is GEMN’s vice president.
+The Rev. Dr. Nancy D. Searby is deacon at St. Francis Episcopal Church, Great Falls, Virginia, and is GEMN’s vice president.
 Nancy’s congregation has a 26-year relationship with the Diocese of Ezo in South Sudan.
 She was active in the relationships her previous parish, St. Dunstan’s in McLean, has with the Diocese of Liberia and the Diocese of Central Tanganyika.

-This year, two important diaconal gatherings touched on the role of deacons as icons for service in the world.
-Nancy attended the triennial conference of the Association for Episcopal Deacons, held in San Antonio in June.
+This year, two important diaconal gatherings touched on the role of deacons as icons for service in the world: Nancy Searby attended the triennial conference of the Association for Episcopal Deacons, held in San Antonio in June.
 It focused on the theme of “Ignite Change” and highlighted deacons’ call to interpret the needs of the world to the church and to encourage the church to challenge injustice.

-In July, Robin attended the 2025 Diakonia World Federation Assembly in Moshi, Tanzania, which focused on “Dancing the Faith – Drumming the Hope.”
+In July, Robin Newman attended the 2025 Diakonia World Federation Assembly in Moshi, Tanzania, which focused on “Dancing the Faith – Drumming the Hope.”
 She led a workshop on “Holy Ground, Global Companions: The Deacon’s Dance of Service.”
 The Diakonia World Federation offers an international and ecumenical community of diaconal friendship, connecting deacons in diversity and commonality.
 It reminds the church of God’s call to service, justice, compassion, and peace for creation, and assists deacons in living out their ministries in the world with vision and hope.
 Held every four years, this was the first federation assembly held in Africa.